nf-core/sarek/docs/output.md

 ### SNVs and small indels

-For single nucleotide variants (SNVs) and small indels, multiple tools are available for normal, tumor-only, and tumor-normal paired data.
+For single nucleotide variants (SNVs) and small indels, multiple tools are available for normal (germline), tumor-only, and tumor-normal (somatic) paired data.
 For a list of the appropriate tool(s) for the data and sequencing type at hand, please check [here](usage.md#which-tool).

 #### DeepVariant